What’s in this article

 Life in Malaysia

-Life in Malaysia can be extravagant or thrifty, varying from the different cities in Malaysia.
-Destinations like Kuala Lumpur, the capital of Malaysia, offer the city life with grand restaurants and 5-star accommodations in high-rise buildings.
+Life in Malaysia can be extravagant or thrifty, varying among the different cities.
+Destinations like Kuala Lumpur, the capital, offer city life with grand restaurants and 5-star accommodations in high-rise buildings.

-On the other end of the spectrum, Malaysia also offers numerous breath-taking rainforests and nature activities which are low-cost, such as dining at hawker stalls and local cafes at a fraction of the expenditure in a high-end restaurant.
+On the other end of the spectrum, Malaysia also offers numerous breathtaking rainforests and low-cost nature activities, such as dining at hawker stalls and local cafes at a fraction of the expenditure of a high-end restaurant.

 The people of Malaysia are known to be the most friendly, welcoming, open, and honest people you will meet.
 They take the opportunity to make genuine and long-lasting bonds with international citizens who decide to call Malaysia their second home.

-There are policies implemented in Malaysia to enhance the work life in the country.
-The Malaysian Employment Act defines the work week as 48 hours, with a maximum of eight hours a day, 6 days a week, and have various work visas for different talent pools.
+There are policies for implementation in Malaysia to enhance the country’s work life.
+The Malaysian Employment Act defines the work week as 48 hours, with a maximum of eight hours a day, 6 days a week, and various work visas for different talent pools.

 Another government-backed policy implemented is positive immigration.
 With this policy, Malaysia has been steadily growing its pool of international talents and citizens who seek a superior, low-tax, high-quality lifestyle destination to live, work, or retire.

-The ‘Malaysia My Second Home Program’, is another immigration policy that allows eligible individuals to live in Malaysia on a renewable, multi-entry 10-year visa.
-Those who are holding this visa can bring immediate family members to live with them, own freehold property, import worldly goods tax-free, and enjoy all the multiple benefits that Malaysia offers to its local and international citizens.
+The ‘Malaysia My Second Home Program’ is an immigration policy allowing eligible individuals to live in Malaysia on a renewable 10-year visa.
+Holders of this visa can bring immediate family members, own freehold property, import goods tax-free, and enjoy the benefits Malaysia offers to citizens.

 Cost of Living

-Rental rates in major states such as Kuala Lumpur and Selangor tend to be higher than usual as compared to the smaller states in Malaysia.
-In the more well-developed states in Malaysia, housing units are equipped with air conditioning, automatic washing machines, fridges, water heaters, and induction cookers.
+Rental rates in major states like Kuala Lumpur and Selangor are higher than in smaller states in Malaysia.
+In well-developed states, housing units come equipped with air conditioning, automatic washing machines, fridges, water heaters, and induction cookers.

-Expatriates are attracted to work in Malaysia not only because of the plentiful employment opportunities, but also because the income tax rates are very favourable.
-Workers in Malaysia are mostly contractual, and agencies commonly have salary standards depending on work experience and skill set.
+Expatriates are trying to get to work in Malaysia not only due to the plentiful employment opportunities but also because the country offers very favourable income tax rates.
+Workers in Malaysia mostly work on contracts, and agencies commonly set salary standards depending on work experience and skill set.

 Healthcare

-Thе standard and availability of medical ѕеrviсеѕ in Mаlауѕiа, еѕресiаllу in the mаin сitiеѕ such as Kuаlа Lumрur, are еxсерtiоnаllу high.
-With over 225 private hospitals and private specialist clinics, there are also an estimated 121 government-backed hospitals, all of which have the latest equipment and facilities to treat various illnesses.
+The standard and availability of medical services in Malaysia, especially in main cities like Kuala Lumpur, are exceptionally high.
+With over 225 private hospitals and specialist clinics, an estimated 121 government-backed hospitals equip themselves with the latest facilities to treat various illnesses.

 Starting a Business & Working in Malaysia

-Ranked as 6th when it comes to ease of doing business and a profound quality of life, there are always new business opportunities for entrepreneurs to tap on.
-For those who are looking to work in Malaysia, securing your work visa like Employment Pass after getting an employment contract is the next step to kickstart your new chapter in the country.
+Ranked 6th in ease of doing business with a profound quality of life, new business opportunities await entrepreneurs.
+For those looking to work in Malaysia, securing an Employment Pass after obtaining a contract is the next step to start your new chapter.

 FAQs